AdobeDocs/analytics.en/help/implement/aep-edge/variable-mapping.md

 ## Mapping other XDM fields to Analytics variables

 If there are any dimensions or metrics that you want to add to Adobe Analytics, you can do so through [Context Data variables](../vars/page-vars/contextdata.md).
-All XDM field elements are sent to Adobe Analytics as Context Data with the prefix `a.x`.
-You can then map this context data variable to the desired Analytics variable using [Processing rules](../../admin/admin/c-processing-rules/processing-rules.md).
+Any XDM field elements that are not automatically mapped are sent to Adobe Analytics as Context Data with the prefix a.x.
+You can then map this context data variable to the desired Analytics variable using [Processing rules](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/processing-rules/processing-rules.html?lang=en).
 For example, if you send the following event:

 ```js
 alloy("event",{